Symmetries/flip/readme.md

 final input can be called at `APP.input()` and it will return the direction "l" or "r"

-output.js is designed to get some values of the current state of the game and draw the screen by calling `APP.output()` and giving the needed values.
+The file `output.js` is designed to get some values of the current state of the game and draw the screen by calling `APP.output()` and giving the needed values.

-update.js is designed to get the past state and some input and update the state.
+The file `update.js` is designed to get the past state and some input and update the state.
-The new state is returned by calling APP.update() and passing in the past state and the input from input.js
+The new state is returned by calling `APP.update()` and passing in the past state and the input from `input.js`.

-The design philosophy is that input.js, output.js and update.js are do not depend on each other, and as such, so not call each other.
+The design philosophy is that `input.js`, `output.js` and `update.js` do not depend on each other, and as such, so not call each other.

 The file `main.js` brings only the methods `APP.input()`, `APP.output()` and `APP.update()`